Enumeration of spatial manipulators by using the concept of Adjacency Matrix: Introduction and Literature Review

 Amongst studies on spatial manipulators, enumeration of serial manipulators is straightforward but enumeration of parallel manipulators is non-trivial.
 Pierrot et al. \cite{pierrot1999h4} presented a new family of 4-DOF parallel robots by choosing different types of limbs of the end-effector plate.
 Dimiter et al. \cite{zlatanov2001family} also developed a family of new parallel manipulators of 4-DOF by analysing the inverted mechanism, i.e., considering the end-effector plate to be fixed and analysing the relative motion of the base link.
-Extending Pierrot's work, Fang and Tsai \cite{fang2002structure} developed a systematic method to enumerate 4-DOF and 5-DOF overconstrained parallel manipulators with identical serial limbs using screw theory.
+An extension of Pierrot's work is proposed by Fang and Tsai \cite{fang2002structure} that includes development of a systematic method to enumerate 4-DOF and 5-DOF overconstrained parallel manipulators with identical serial limbs using screw theory.
 But this enumeration is limited to identical limb structures.
 Extending this, Hess-Coelho \cite{hess2007alternative} presented an alternative procedure for type synthesis of 2D and 3D parallel manipulators by employing asymmetric (non-identical) limbs.
+Li et al. \cite{spatial_new_metamorph} used a kind of adjacency matrix to describe metamorphic mechanisms with diagonal elements representing the joints and the off-diagonal elements representing the links.
+Bai et al. \cite{spatial_new_scaling} used adjacency matrix to describe scaling mechanisms in which off-diagonal elements represent links.
 Siying et al. \cite{long2022type} proposed a method to perform type synthesis of 6-DOF manipulators based on screw theory.
 Even though these studies on spatial manipulators were very useful, they did not use the advantages of the adjacency matrix concept.
 Qiang et al. \cite{5205134} used 12-bit string matrix representation of manipulators to perform structural synthesis of serial-parallel hybrid mechanisms.
 Extending this work, Zhang et al. \cite{zhang2011string} used a string-matrix based geometrical and topological representation of mechanisms.
 Their paper presents an extension of the 2D adjacency matrix concept to 3D by using 16 bits in each matrix element.
 Although the study opens up the application of the adjacency matrix concept to spatial manipulators, a proper study on the applicability of the concept to three dimensions is still needed for the justification of its usage and to understand its limitations for enumerating spatial manipulators.
 Moreover, there is no distinction based on base and end-effector links that is vital for enumerating \emph{robotic} manipulators.
+There exist studies \cite{kong_book} on enumeration of spatial parallel manipulators, however their scope is apparently limited to platform manipulators with limbs connected from the base link, which does not take into account many complex structures that are beyond platform manipulators (such as serial-parallel hybrid manipulators \cite{spm1,spm2}, etc.)

 To summarise, many methods such as contracted graph methods, adjacency matrix methods and Assur groups exist in the literature and are used to enumerate 2D kinematic chains.
 Spatial manipulators have been enumerated using the adjacency matrix concept, but the direct application of adjacency matrix for 3D manipulators has not been studied, and moreover, the distinction based on base and end-effector links has not been made in the studies.
 The method presented in the present study extends the adjacency matrix application directly from 2D to 3D manipulators and takes into consideration the distinction based on base and end-effector links for four types of joints, namely revolute, prismatic, cylindrical and spherical.